NoahYannis/TotallyNormalCalculatorV2/README.md

 Download the latest release version from the [releases page](https://github.com/NoahYannis/TotallyNormalCalculatorV2/releases).
 An internet connection and Windows is required to launch the application.

+Disclaimer: The API is hosted on Azure using the free hosting tier.
+After a prolonged period of inactivity, the API will go idle, which results in longer load times during the initial start-up as it needs to be reactivated.

 ## 🐞 Bugs